slicervm/docs.slicervm.com/docs/index.md

 Think of Slicer like your own fast and private AWS EC2 region, without the surprise bill because you left something running.

+After running `slicer activate`, you'll get a link to join our Slicer Discord Server.

 ## The power user and technologist of the team

 For the power user or the technologist of the team, Slicer offers a quick and easy way to experiment with ideas and new technology in isolation, on fast hardware that you control.